flight505/pastemax/repomix-output.md

 37:
 38:   /**
 39:    * If true, button will have fully rounded corners (pill shape)
-40:    * Note: Round variant will always be pill-shaped regardless of this prop
+40:    * Note: This is different from the 'pill' variant which has specific styling
 41:    * @default false
 42:    */
 43:   pill?: boolean;